 Login Identity Protection Build Credit Pricing Employers Support Schools Parents PTAs PTOs and Education Foundations Superintendents, Business Officers, and School Boards Resources About Us Contact Us Education Center Press Releases In the News FAQ

-Resources > Education Center > Online Identity Theft—What It Is and How To Stay Safe
+Resources >> Education Center >> Online Identity Theft—What It Is and How To Stay Safe

 Online Identity Theft—What It Is and How To Stay Safe

-Online identity theft is a growing problem in the digital age.
-With the rise of online transactions and personal information being shared across the web, it’s easier than ever for criminals to steal your identity and use it for malicious purposes.
+With the increase in online transactions and personal information sharing on the web, it’s easier than ever for criminals to steal people’s identity and use it for malicious purposes.
+Victims of digital identity theft can suffer long-term financial damage, ruined credit ratings, and more.

-Unfortunately, victims of digital identity theft can suffer long-term financial damage, ruined credit ratings, and more.
 This guide will examine how online identity theft works, showing you how to spot the warning signs and what steps you can take to help protect yourself and your family.

 What Is Online Identity Theft?